charlesrobsampson/ctx/README.md

 - `-help` flag for commands
 - ability to filter in the list and summary commands
 - search for contexts based off certain criteria
+- support json in notes
+- the ability to tag contexts or queues to help categorize or search easier
+- export lists and summaries to files
+- take a file of a list of contexts and create a summary
+- ability to edit contexts (change created/completed times in case of late context switch.
+That sort of thing).
+You can do this if you just edit in dynamo... but who wants to do that?!